・ What is the Working Holiday Scheme?

 ・ I'm already thirty years old.
 Can I apply for a Working Holiday Visa?

-The answer is yes if you are from (a coubtry of the list from above) Australia, Canada, France, Germany, Korea, New Zealand, Denmark, Taiwan, or the UK.
-If you are from one of those countries you can apply for a Working Holiday Visa up until the day before your 31st birthday.
+The answer is yes.
+If you are from one of countries listed above, you can apply for a Working Holiday Visa up until the day before your 31st birthday.

 ・ Do I have to apply for a Working Holiday Visa in my home country?

 Yes!
 You have to apply for, and receive a Working Holiday Visa at an embassy or consulate in your home country before coming to Japan.
 If you are abroad at the moment unfortunately you will more than likely have to return to your home country in order to apply for your Working Holiday Visa but please check with the Japanese embassy in your home country first to make sure.

 ・ Why can’t people from other countries than the list from above get a Working Holiday Visa to visit Japan?

 This is because at present, only the governments of those countries have signed Working Holiday Agreements with Japan.
 Working Holiday Agreements are concluded bilaterally between separate countries, and it's up to the government of each country to organize Working Holiday Agreements with other governments.
 If you wish to apply for a Working Holiday Visa to visit a certain country, your own country must have a Working Holiday Agreement with the country in question.